Get ahead of compliance requirements and measure carbon ROI

 "Investors want to unlock sustainable investment and account for impact, without an accusation of greenwashing.
 However, the current approach to calculating financed emissions is grossly inadequate for banks and investors to make informed decisions.
 They cannot truly track their progress towards net zero or offer sustainability linked finance with confidence that targets have been met by customers and portfolio companies."

 Train the team through the Sumday Academy

-Pass on free access for 10 weeks to every business you invest in or lend to
+Pass on training, tools and support to every company you invest in or lend to

 A few myths worth busting